Cognitive Reframing: How To See Things From A Different Angle

 Looking at the higher perspective has helped me get through some challenging situations in my life.
 Mostly I give credit to my existential beliefs because I do believe there’s a higher power, and that destiny is real.

 So I’ve learned to lean on these beliefs when things are difficult.
-Instead of falling into this painful cycle, I step backwards and look at the bigger picture of why it’s happening in the context of my life.
+Instead of falling into this painful cycle, I step backward and look at the bigger picture of why it’s happening in the context of my life.

 Don't fake the feelings